Welcome to Sunset Soaring – Radio Control Flying on Sydney’s North Shore

 We have a closed Facebook group for members to discuss matters relating to Sunset Soaring Club and Aeromodelling in general.

-You can find a link in the Members page or by clicking here
+You can find a link on the Members page or by clicking here.

 Our Shed is officially open!

 In 2018 the club successfully completed the shed to house our growing range of equipment.
 Thanks to the Federal Government’s recognition of our activities, we received a substantial grant towards the building cost from the Stronger Communities Program Grant.
-Our local member, Paul Fletcher, who is also the Federal Minister for Communications, presided at the opening and acted as starter for our major Fun Fly competition.
+Our local member, Paul Fletcher, who was then also the Federal Minister for Communications, presided at the opening and acted as starter for our major Fun Fly competition.
 Thanks Paul.

 The club is now in a position to support our future growth much more strongly and increase social activities such as the BBQs.